 The City is proceeding with adoption of a stormwater master plan.
-In April 2013, the Level of Service for the Stormwater Master Plan was presented and approved by Corpus Christi City Council.
-The Level of Service, which is the first step in adopting the Stormwater Master Plan and is a Council level policy approval item, allows City Departments the ability to proceed with developing design standards and updating maps.
-The approved Level of Service and the Stormwater Master Plan are predicates to amending existing development and construction codes to reflect adopted changes.
+In April 2013, the Level of Service for the SWMP was presented and approved by Corpus Christi City Council.
+The Level of Service, which is the first step in adopting the SWMP and is a Council level policy approval item, allows City Departments the ability to proceed with developing design standards and updating maps.
+The approved Level of Service and the SWMP are predicates to amending existing development and construction codes to reflect adopted changes.
 The City will be re-engaging with a design consultant to assess the impact of the revised level of service and feasibility of incorporating stormwater quality criteria in the master plan.

-•WHAT: Encourage City leadership and staff to adopt the Stormwater Master Plan, develop design standards and modify City Code of Ordinances as needed.

-•WHO: The City of Corpus Christi's Development Services, Capital Programs and Public Utilities Departments.

-•WHERE: Within the corporate boundaries of the City of Corpus Christi

-•GOAL: Adoption of a Stormwater Master Plan that incorporates water quality protection incentives.

-•WHEN: Tier 1.
-Within 5 years of the approval of this I-plan and securing funding for this activity.

-•HOW: With the engagement of community groups and support of interested stakeholders to be involved in Plan CC and other long-term City planning efforts.
+- •WHAT: Encourage City leadership and staff to adopt the Stormwater Master Plan, develop design standards and modify City Code of Ordinances as needed. - •WHO: The City of Corpus Christi's Development Services, Capital Programs and Public Utilities Departments. - •WHERE: Within the corporate boundaries of the City of Corpus Christi - •GOAL: Adoption of a SWMP that incorporates water quality protection incentives. - •WHEN: Tier 1.
+Within 5 years of the approval of this I-Plan and securing funding for this activity. - •HOW: With the engagement of community groups and support of interested stakeholders to be involved in Plan CC and other long-term City planning efforts. - •COSTS/SOURCE OF FUNDS: To be determined. - •RESPONSIBLE ORGANIZATION(S): CARP, CBBF, CBBEP, and other similar interested organizations.

-•COSTS / SOURCE OF FUNDS: TBD

-•RESPONSIBLE ORGANIZATION(S): CARP, CBBF, CBBEP, and other similar interested organizations.

-Table 31.
+Table 30.
 MM 5.3.
 Support and Encourage the Adoption of Stormwater Master Plan.
 Implementation timeline schedule.